lizmat/articles/towards-more-coverage-1.md

   MVM_COVERAGE_LOG  Append (de-duped by default) line-by-line coverage messages to this file :
 ```
-Very terse documentation about a very useful feature to have in a virtual machine.
+Very terse documentation about a very useful feature to have in a virtual machine: the creation of a so-called "coverage log", that shows *which* lines of source code have been executed during the run of a process.
+Such information can be used to find out whether test-files of a distribution actually test all of the possible code-paths in a distribution.

 I guess I sorta decided then and there that it is time for Raku to have an easy way to find out whether the tests of a module actually cover *all* of the possible code paths of that module.
 Or at least find out how much was **not** covered by tests.
 And if not covered, where the parts of the code are that were not covered by tests.

 Sometime after Xmas I started working on that.
-And now I'm glad to be able to announce that a more or less viable product is now available: [`Test::Coverage`](https://raku.land/zef:lizmat/Test::Coverage).
+Every now and then it was *not* a SMOP (Simple Matter Of Programming), but now I'm glad to be able to announce that a more or less viable product is now available: [`Test::Coverage`](https://raku.land/zef:lizmat/Test::Coverage).

-In the initial stages of this development, I found out that there actually had been a previous attempt at providing coverage information: [`App::RaCoCo`](https://raku.land/zef:atroxaper/App::RaCoCo) by *Mikhail Khorkov*, which takes the approach of needing an author initiated action (starting the `racoco` application).
-I wanted to have something that would be part of testing, and would automatically inhibit release with e.g. [`App::Mi6`](https://raku.land/zef:skaji/App::Mi6) if the coverage woul **not** meet certain prerequisite values.
+In the initial stages of this development, I found out that there actually had been a previous attempt at processing coverage information and processing that in a sensible way: [`App::RaCoCo`](https://raku.land/zef:atroxaper/App::RaCoCo) by *Mikhail Khorkov*.  `App::RaCoCo` takes the approach of needing an author initiated action (starting the `racoco` application).
+I wanted to have something that would be part of testing, and would automatically inhibit release with e.g. [`App::Mi6`](https://raku.land/zef:skaji/App::Mi6) if the coverage would **not** meet certain prerequisite values.

 ## Test::Coverage
 So now there's [`Test::Coverage`](https://raku.land/zef:lizmat/Test::Coverage).
 And using it is as easy as: